sanele2010/codeX_OnlineSetup/README.md

 #### Acceptance Criteria for this project:
 	* You have a Google Account
 	* You have a Github Account
-		* You have cloned this Github repository
+		* You have forked this Github repository into your own github account
 		* You have added a file called sociamediaprofile.txt to your cloned repo containing the details of all your accounts
 	* You have a StackOverflow Account